timshannon/tech.townsourced.com/content/post/townsourced-open-sourced.md

 The quickest way to run Townsourced is with Docker.
 Install [Docker](https://www.docker.com/) and [Docker-Compose](https://docs.docker.com/compose/install/), then run `docker-compose up`.

-This will start a containerized instance of townsourced listening on port `8080`, running with RethinkDB, Elasticsearch and Memcached.
+This will start a containerized instance of Townsourced listening on port `8080`, running with RethinkDB, Elasticsearch and Memcached.

 The Docker Compose file can be found [here](https://github.com/timshannon/townsourced/blob/open-source-post-links/docker-compose.yaml).

 # Building

 Townsourced is written in Go, and all of it's dependencies are vendored.
-You can build townsourced by simply running `go get github.com/timshannon/townsourced`.
+You can build Townsourced by simply running `go get github.com/timshannon/townsourced`.

 To build the web / client portion you'll need to install [gobble](https://github.com/gobblejs/gobble)